-If you cannot find the problem in the error symptom charts, go to "Starting the diagnostic programs" on page 30 to test the server.
+If you cannot find the problem in the error symptom charts, go to "Starting the diagnostic programs" on page 34 to test the computer.

-If you have just added new software or a new option and your server is not working, do the following before using the error symptom charts:
+If you have just added new software or a new option and the computer is not working, complete the following steps before using the error symptom charts:

-- · Remove the software or device that you just added. - · Run the diagnostic tests to determine if your server is running correctly. - · Reinstall the new software or new device.
+- 1. Remove the software or device that you just added. - 2.
+Run the diagnostic tests to determine if the computer is running correctly. - 3.
+Reinstall the new software or new device.